htetaunglinn1998/ReactProjectThitsaWorks/README.md

 ## Installation

-Clone this repository: git clone https://github.com/your-username/your-repo.git Navigate to the project directory: cd your-repo Install dependencies: npm install
+Clone this repository: git clone https://github.com/htetaunglinn1998/react_project_thitsaworks.git Navigate to the project directory: cd your-repo Install dependencies: yarn
-Start the development server: npm start
+Start the development server: yarn start
-Open your web browser and navigate to http://localhost:3000 Usage
+Open your web browser and navigate to http://localhost:3000

+## Usage

-Homepage
+### Homepage

 The homepage displays a list of all posts.
 To filter the list by title, type a search term into the search bar at the top of the page.

-## Post detail page
+### Post detail page

 To view an individual post and its comments, click on the post title from the homepage or enter the URL directly into the browser address bar.
 The post title and body are displayed at the top of the page, followed by a list of comments.